ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## Objective

-Find the best way to finetune a language model for text generation.
+Find best practices for finetuning language models for text generation.

 ## What to try